llm-bible/llm-bible.github.io/_publications/song2024good.markdown

 ---
 layout: publication
-title: The Good The Bad and The Greedy Evaluation of LLMs Should Not Ignore Non-Determinism
+title: The Good The Bad And The Greedy Evaluation Of Llms Should Not Ignore Non-determinism
 authors: Song Yifan, Wang Guoyin, Li Sujian, Lin Bill Yuchen
 conference: "Arxiv"
 year: 2024